PASSIONLab/BELLA/README.md

 Optional flag description:
 ```
+-f : List from Jellyfish (required if Jellyfish kmerCounting is used)
--i : list of fastq(s) (required)
+-i : List of fastq(s)	(required)
--o : output filename (required)
+-o : Output filename	(required)
--d : depth (required)
+-d : Dataset coverage	(required)
--k : k-mer length [17]
+-k : KmerSize [17]
--a : fixed alignment threshold [50]
+-a : User-defined alignment threshold [false, 0]
--x : alignment x-drop factor [7]
+-x : SeqAn xDrop [7]
+-e : Error rate [0.15]
--e : error rate [auto estimated from fastq]
+-q : Estimare error rate from the dataset [false]
+-g : Use Gerbil as kmerCounter [false]
--m : total RAM of the system in MB [auto estimated if possible or 8,000 if not]
+-m : Total RAM of the system in MB [auto estimated if possible or 8,000 if not]
--z : skip the pairwise alignment [false]
+-z : Do not run pairwise alignment [false]
--w : relaxMargin parameter for alignment on edges [300]
--c : alignment score deviation from the mean [0.1]
+-c : Deviation from the mean alignment score [0.10]
--n : filter out alignment on edge [false]
--r : kmerRift: bases separating two k-mers used as seeds for a read [1,000]
+-r : KmerRift: bases separating two k-mers [kmerSize]
--K : all (non-overlapping and separated by <kmerRift> bases) k-mers as alignment seeds [false]
--f : k-mer list from Jellyfish (required if #DEFINE JELLYFISH enabled)
+-s : Common k-mers threshold to compute alignment [1]
+-b : Bin size binning algorithm [500]
--p : output in PAF format [false]
+-p : Output in PAF format [false]
 ```
 **NOTE**: to use [Jellyfish](http://www.cbcb.umd.edu/software/jellyfish/) k-mer counting is necessary to enable **#DEFINE JELLYFISH.**